-In determining how services and other courses of action should be planned and delivered, the partnership has a statutory responsibility to involve patients and members of the public.
+In determining how services and other courses of action should be planned and delivered the IJB has a statutory responsibility to involve patients and members of the public.

-The Scottish Borders Health & Social Care Partnership's Strategic Plan 2018-2021 is based on consultationduring its review and update and describes the planned redesign of Health and Social Care.
+The Health & Social Care Strategic Plan 2018-2021 is based on consultation during its review and update and describes the planned redesign of Health and Social Care.
 The Strategic Implementation Plan sets out how services will be planned and delivered using the integrated budgets to achieve the strategic objectives.

-The IJB, as strategic commissioner of health and social care services, gives Directions to NHS Borders and Scottish Borders Council for delivery of the services in line with the Strategic Plan.
+The IJB is the strategic commissioner of health and social care services from NHS Borders and Scottish Borders Council for the delivery of services in line with the Strategic Plan.
 In future there will be more use of Directions as service redesign and re-commissioning in line with the transformation programme is progressed.

-E. Developing the entity's capacity, including the capability of its leadership and the individuals within it
+E. Developing the entity's capacity, including the capability of leadership and the individuals within it